jeremywen/JW-Modules/README.md

 [Video](https://www.youtube.com/watch?v=DCustAy7xVc)

+#### Knobs

   *  **Clock knob:** determines speed of clock

+  *  **Random Reset knob:** If down all the way, this does nothing.
+If turned up, the chances of sending out a reset trigger on a clock step is increased.

+#### Outputs

-  *  **Clock output:** Clock sends out a trigger at a certain interval based on the knob position
+  *  **Clock output:** Clock sends out a trigger at a certain interval based on the clock knob position.

+  *  **Reset output:** trigger is sent out when the clock is started by clicking 'run' or if random reset knob is turned up

 ### RMS